Opentrons/opentrons/CONTRIBUTING.md

    - Scope: `release`
    - Message: `${version}`
 10. Gather reviews on changelogs and release notes until everybody is satisfied
-11. Tag the release branch as an alpha version; this is a release candidate that will undergo qa:
+11. Tag the release branch as an alpha version; this is a release candidate that will undergo QA:

 ```shell
 git tag -a v${version} -m 'chore(release): ${version}''